cyberbotics/webots/docs/discord/technical-questions.md

 `@David Mansolino` : I've implemented a Supervisor that rotates the epuck every 10 time\_steps.
 In the attached screenshot, I have the trail marked (using the the webots trail example supervisor but with more data points) and my 'noise' code (basically all of it is visible in the image).
 The noise at the moment increments the CW rotation of the epuck on each step, while the epuck thinks it's going straight.
 However, the result is confusing me.

-1)  I had to apply rotation around the Y axis but using the Z axis orientation.
+1)  I had to apply rotation around the y-axis but using the z-axis orientation.
 I would have thought I should be able to progressively change the Y rotation, but when I do that, there is no rotation.
 Is there a  coordinate system swap going on somewhere?

 2) Since I'm increasing the angle linearly, don't understand why the path is the way it is.
 I would have expected to simply read the orientation and add a small amount of noise to it.
 However, I need to multiply the noise by the number of iteration otherwise the epuck travels in a straight line after the initial deviation.